Hospital Group: Saolta Hospital Group

-In line with recent national guidance, we are facilitating the following access for birthing partners/parents
+We are facilitating the following access for birthing partners or parents:

 - Nominated support partner of women in labour are welcome to attend for the birth and nominated support partner can attend a caesarean section done under regional anaesthesia, subject to screening questions and wearing PPE (surgical mask and gown) in the theatre.

 - Nominated support partner access is possible between 8am and 9pm, apart from clinical activities including ward rounds.

 - Nominated support partner will be facilitated between 9pm and 8am if delivery is anticipated or due to distressing circumstances.